-(b) The announcement pursuant to paragraph 3.91(a) above, must include details of any resolutions added or amended in respect of the annual/general meeting.
+(b) The announcement in terms of 3.91(a) above, must include details of any resolutions added or amended in respect of the annual/general meeting.

 Demand to call a shareholders meeting

-3.93 In the event that an issuer and/or board of directors of the issuer received a valid demand to call a shareholders meeting pursuant to the provisions of Section 61(3) of the Companies Act (or in respect of a foreign applicant issuer with a primary listing on the JSE pursuant to similar legislation) or paragraph 4.45(d), the issuer must immediately:
+3.93 On receipt by an issuer of a valid demand to call a shareholders’ meeting in terms of Section 61(3) of the Act (or for a foreign applicant issuer with a primary listing in terms of similar legislation) or 4.45(d), the issuer must immediately:

 (i) inform the JSE in writing; and

-(ii) release an announcement through SENS to that effect.
+(ii) release an announcement.

-3.94 Subject to the provisions of the Companies Act or in respect of a foreign applicant issuer with a primary listing on the JSE pursuant to similar legislation, the issuer must:
+3.94 Subject to the Act or for a foreign applicant issuer with a primary listing on the JSE in terms of similar legislation, the issuer must:

-(i) issue a notice of meeting within ten business days from the date of receipt of the request to call a shareholders meeting, unless the JSE decides otherwise;
+(i) issue a notice of meeting within ten business days from the date of receipt of the request to call a shareholders meeting;

-(ii) the date of the meeting should be specified as a date not exceeding 25 business days from when the notice of meeting is issued; and
+(ii) the date of the meeting must not exceed 25 business days from when the notice of meeting is issued; and

-(iii) the meeting of shareholders must be announced pursuant to the provisions of paragraph 3.90.
+(iii) the shareholders’ meeting must be announced in terms of [3.90].

-Proxy forms
+Proxy forms [moved from 3.52]

-3.52 (a) A proxy form must be sent, together with the notice convening a meeting of holders of securities, to each person entitled to vote at such meeting and who has elected to receive such documents.
+3.52 (a) A proxy form must be included with the notice convening a meeting of holders of securities.

-(b) For the purpose of resolutions proposed in terms of the Listings Requirements wherein any votes are to be excluded from that resolution, any proxy given by a holder of securities to the holder of such an excluded vote shall be excluded from voting for the purposes of that resolution.
+(b) For the purpose of resolutions proposed in terms of the Requirements wherein any votes are to be excluded from that resolution, any proxy given by a holder of securities to the holder of such an excluded vote shall be excluded from voting for the purposes of that resolution.

+Directors

 Dealing in Securities

-3.63 An issuer, via its sponsor, must announce the following information:

-(a) details of all transactions (including off market transactions) in securities relating to the issuer by or on behalf of:
+3.63 An issuer must announce details of all dealings in securities of the issuer (including off market dealings) held beneficially, whether directly or indirectly, by or on behalf of:

-(i) a director, company secretary and a prescribed officer (held beneficially, whether directly or indirectly) of the issuer;
+(a) a director;

+(b) company secretary;

+(c) prescribed officer;

-(ii) a director and company secretary (held beneficially whether directly or indirectly) of a major subsidiary company of the issuer; or
+(d) director and company secretary of a major subsidiary;

-(iii) any associate of 3.63(a)(i) or (ii) above (collectively referred to for purposes of paragraphs 3.63 to 3.70 as “directors”).

-(b) such announcement shall contain the following information:
+(the “dealing party”)

+(e) any associates of the above.

+3.64 The announcement must contain:

-(i) the name of the director;
+(a) the name of the dealing party.
+If an associate, the name and relationship with the dealing party;

-(ii) the name of the company of which he is a director;
+(b) the nature of the dealing, and whether undertaken on or off-market;

+(c) details of the dealing party’s interest in the dealing;

-(iii) the date on which the transaction was effected;
+(d) the date of the dealing;

-(iv) the price, number, total value and class of securities concerned.
-A deemed value based on the prevailing market price must be included in situations where there is no price attributable to the transaction (e.g. donations).
-Aggregation and averaging of prices is not allowed and therefore, in instances where there have been various trades at various prices during the course of a day, the volume weighted average price must be shown together with the highest and lowest trading prices for the day;
+(e) the price, number, total value and class of securities.
+If no price is attributable to the transaction (e.g. donations), a deemed value based on the prevailing market price must be disclosed.
+Aggregation and averaging of prices are not allowed, however in instances of various trades with variable prices during the course of a day, the volume weighted average price must be disclosed together with the highest and lowest trading prices for the day;

-(v) in the case of options or any other similar right or obligation, the option strike price, strike dates and periods of exercise and/or vesting;
+(f) in the case of options or any other similar right or obligation, the option strike price, strike dates and periods of exercise and/or vesting;

-(vi) the nature of the transaction;

-(vii) the nature and the extent of the director’s interest in the transaction.
-In the case of dealings by associates, the announcement must disclose the name of the associate and the relationship with the director;
+[moved up]

+(g)